 For years we’ve talked about ‘anytime benefits’ but what are these and can the technology accommodate them?
 Gone are the days when you have an annual window and have to choose all your benefits in that window to run for the next twelve months.
-You should be looking for a benefits platform that allows employees to select what they want, when they want it.
+For example, 4me, our digital employee benefits platform allows employees to select what they want, when they want it.

 You should also have the flexibility to launch a new benefit at any time of the year and not wait until the next annual window, as might be the case with some older platforms.